amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 ```

 Our timer is represented by `Option<f32>`, which will count down to zero when available, and be replaced with `None` after
 the time has passed.
-Our sprite sheet handle is also inside `Option`, because we can't create it inside `Pong` constructor.
+Our sprite sheet handle is also inside `Option` because we can't create it inside `Pong` constructor.
-It will be created inside `on_start` method instead.
+It will be created inside the `on_start` method instead.

 We've also added `#[derive(Default)]`, which will automatically implement `Default` trait for us, which allows to create
 default empty state.
 Now let's use that inside our `Application` creation code in `main.rs`: